 A few weeks before doing all this, I decided to add Google Adsense to Stream SEO and use the Adsense Auto-Ads feature to see how much revenue and CPMs I could get without any proper optimization.

-Adsense Auto-Ads is a feature launched earlier this year that allows Google to show ads in different sizes and locations of your website without you placing manually the code every time you want to show a banner.
+Adsense Auto-Ads is a feature launched in 2018 that allows Google to show ads in different sizes and locations of your website without you placing manually the code every time you want to show a banner.
 I’m a big fan of A/B testing and optimization and I’ve shared before how this helped me capitalize on viral websites a few years ago.
-Now with Google Adsense Auto-Ads they can do something similar for you although I’ve found it doesn’t perform as well as just manually testing by yourself the best placements and ad sizes once you know what you’re doing.
+Now with Google Adsense Auto-Ads, they can do something similar for you although I’ve found it doesn’t perform as well as just manually testing by yourself the best placements and ad sizes once you know what you’re doing.

 Stream SEO had an average CPM (cost per one thousand impressions) of $6-7 USD.
 The website was doing around $200-220 USD per month with Adsense Auto Ads.

-How much could the revenue increase after adding Ezoic?
-We’re about to find that out, but first, let me show you how the Ad tester platform works.
+How much could the revenue increase after adding Ezoic? (sign up here) We’re about to find that out, but first, let me show you how the Ad tester platform works.

 Ezoic Review – Getting familiar with the Platform

 Ezoic has a platform full of settings and features and it takes a while to understand all of them.
-Here’s how the dashboard looks like:
+Here’s how the dashboard looks like.
+This is an updated screenshot as of 2020 with the newly released dashboard:

-The homepage shows you the apps you have installed (more on that later) the performance increase based on the tests and the estimated earnings for each day of the last week.
+The homepage shows you the performance increase based on the tests and the estimated earnings for each day of the last month.
 You can already see how much the site is earning nowadays vs. the $6 per day it was doing before using Ezoic.

 The first menu allows you to turn on and off Ezoic.
-Turning it off means the traffic will see your regular Adsense ads the way you had them setup in your website originally.
+Turning it off means the traffic will see your regular Adsense ads the way you had them set up on your website originally.
 However, you can (and you should initially) split test both Ezoic and your original Adsense setup to see which one performs better.

 I quickly realized it was going to be easier to have faster results if I divided the traffic percentage by 50-50% as Ezoic needs a few thousand impressions to gather statistical significance and draw conclusions.
 Nowadays I have this setup 100% through Ezoic as it makes more money than my original Adsense auto ads setup as you can see in the image above but I recommend split testing this for at least a month to gather enough stats.

-My manager (Laura) also setup a balanced optimization goal for Stream SEO.
-You can go and change this in the settings but I would definitely leave it on balanced mode unless you hate showing ads or you want to show as many ads as possible in your website even if it’s annoying to your readers.
+My manager (Laura) also set up a balanced optimization goal for Stream SEO.
+You can go and change this in the settings but I would definitely leave it on balanced mode unless you hate showing ads or you want to show as many ads as possible on your website even if it’s annoying to your readers.

 The balanced mode falls right in between and weighs your earnings against your traffic to keep the best of both.

-After all the user experience is very important in your website because if the users are mad due to the spammy look and feel they might not visit it again.
-Also, if there are many ads in your site it also means the visitors might end up clicking ads and getting out of your site decreasing the amount of page views per visitor.
+After all the user experience is very important on your website because if the users are mad due to the spammy look and feel they might not visit it again.
+Also, if there are many ads in your site it also means the visitors might end up clicking ads and getting out of your site decreasing the number of page views per visitor.

 I mentioned EPMV before and told you to think of it as the revenue you can get for a thousand visitors.
 However, this isn’t completely true.